prenda-school/experiment-gpr-single/README.md

 # experiment-gpr-single
-Part of "Experimenting with GitHub packages".
+Part of "Experimenting with GitHub Packages".

 This is a repository publishing a single package. ("gpr" = "GitHub Packages registry"; comes from their workflow action)